pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_mobile-push.md

 ## List push notifications channels for a device

-List channels that have push notifications enabled for the specified device token.
+List channels with push notifications enabled for the specified device token.

 ### Method(s)